 The cost of attendance is found online on the WCL MLS Financial Aid webpage.

 How do I apply for federal student aid?

-To apply for federal financial aid, please complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Be sure to use the correct academic year when applying.
+To apply for federal student aid, please complete a Free Application for Federal Student Aid (FAFSA) online.
+American University Washington College of Law’s federal school code is 001434.